-(1) All building plans must be submitted to the County building department and approved, prior to the issuance of water service.
+(1) All building plans must be submitted to the City of Grand Junction Water Services Division for approval prior to the issuance of water service.
 Building plans must show:

-a.
-Water service type, size and location;
+- a.
+Water service type, size and location; - b.

-b.
 Meter size and location;

-c.
-Backflow prevention device size, type and location; and

-d.
-Fire sprinkling system(s) service line, size and type of backflow prevention device if applicable.
+- c.
+Backflow prevention device size, type and location; and - d.
+Fire sprinkling system(s) service line, size and type of backflow prevention device, if applicable.